-The D3 transmitter may be configured via the onboard 4 button display or through Hart communication.
+The D3 transmitter is configured via the onboard 4 button display.
 This section will describe configuration through the onboard display.

 Configuration menus are shown graphically in this manual along with the resulting actions from pressing any of the buttons.

 7.1 - Home screen navigation